 It was a terrific liberation.

 According to Iyer, the number of people living in countries not their own now numbers close to 220 million.
 That’s more than four times the population of Canada and Australia combined.
 Soon, says Iyer, it’ll be the fifth largest “nation” on Earth.
 “Travel,” he says wistfully, “Is a little bit like being in love.
 Suddenly all your senses are marked ‘on.’
 You are alert to the secret patterns of the world.”

 And yet.
 The joy of traveling is perhaps only matched by the joy of staying still.
 After Iyer’s house burnt down, his friend told him about a Catholic hermitage he promised would be unlike any other experience Iyer had had before.
 Skeptical but intrigued, Iyer drove three hours north along the coast.
 When Iyer stepped out of his car at the top of the mountain, the air was pulsing with a silent energy.
 At his feet was the great blue plate of the Pacific.
 All around him were acres of wild brush.

 Iyer’s mind became serene as he went to his room and wrote for four hours straight.
 He says, “It was the freedom of traveling, but also profoundly felt like coming home.”
 During the day, he walked and sent postcards, and sat in silence.
 Iyer says it was some of his most important work.
 Thus he prescribes to the audience: Sit 30 minutes every morning without devices.
 Be still.
 After all, “Movement is a fantastic privilege … but it ultimately only has meaning if you have a home to go back to.”
 Which can be anything or anywhere, he says.
 Because “home is in the end not just the place where you sleep, but the place where you stand.”

-Pico Iyer’s talk has been posted.
+Pico Iyer’s talk is now available for viewing.
 Watch it here »